sowmya-1234/timer/README.md

 ## Features
 What is addressed in this version?
-1. Countdown Timer
+1. Countdown Timer:
 - Takes the input from the user for the count down time (hh:mm:ss)
 - Supports Start/Stop , Pause/Resume, Laps/Clear laps in the clock timer
-2. Laps/Threshold
+2. Laps/Threshold:
 - Threshold settings should be shown and allowed  to be configured by user , by default it is 00:00:00
 - Add Lap when Lap Button or spacebar is pressed
 - if current lap exceeds the threshold limit, the specific entry would be shown in ‘red’